kshithijiyer/outreachy/README.md

   pace of [openshift-ansible](https://github.com/openshift/openshift-ansible) development.

 ### Joining
-If any of these projects sounds interesting to you contact us on [our mailing list](http://lists.openshift.redhat.com/openshift-archives/dev/) and we'll put you in touch with the right people.
+If any of these projects sounds interesting to you contact us on [our mailing list](http://lists.openshift.redhat.com/openshift-archives/dev/).
+Just mention that you're interested in one of these projects as part of Outreachy and we'll respond right away.

+#### Mentors

+* Andrew Butcher
+* Jason Detiberus

 ### Vagrantfile improvements for [openshift-ansible](https://github.com/openshift/openshift-ansible)
 If you are already familiar with [Vagrant](https://www.vagrantup.com/) or have